Gig economy

 Our Limited companies page explains what a limited company is, how it is taxed and what you need to be aware of if you work through a company.
 Generally, a company may not be a suitable way to trade for those on relatively low incomes because of all the administrative considerations.

-<wh=12>VAT</wh>We cover when you need to register for VAT on our VAT when running a business page.
+We explain more about how VAT works on our page Value-added tax and cover when you need to register for VAT on our VAT when running a business page.

-Some people in the gig economy with income under the VAT threshold choose to register for VAT ‘voluntarily’.
-However, as we set out in our Gig work and the flat rate VAT scheme page, entering the VAT regime is not something to be undertaken lightly.
+Some people in the gig economy with income under the VAT threshold choose to register for VAT ‘voluntarily’ – usually to get some extra relief for their expenses.
+However, as we set out in our VAT when running a business page, entering the VAT regime is not something to be undertaken lightly as the costs and extra administration can easily outweigh any benefits.

 Employment rights